Sky Betting and Gaming fined £1.17m over self-exclusion breaches

-An investigation by the regulator found on 2 November last year, the operator distributed a promotional offer of ‘Bet £5 get 100 free spins for its Sky Vegas brand to 41,395 players who had self-excluded and 249,159 customers who had unsubscribed from marketing emails.
+On 2 November last year an investigation by the regulator found the operator distributed a promotional offer of “Bet £5 get 100 free spins” for its Sky Vegas brand to 41,395 players who had self-excluded and 249,159 customers who had unsubscribed from marketing emails.

 This, the Commission said, breached Social Responsibility Code of Practice (SRCP 3.5.3(2)), which states that licensees must take all reasonable steps to prevent any marketing material being sent to a self-excluded customer.